 Some divers prefer a diving holiday where every detail is taken care of by a dive resort or liveaboard crew, but others prefer the road less travelled.
-If you’re looking for diving destinations with great diving and fewer people, here are few to consider.
+If you’re looking for diving destinations for future travel inspiration with great diving and fewer people, here are a few to consider.

 In some areas of the Middle East, it can seem like there are more divers than fish in the water, not so in Oman.
 The nutrient-rich water nurtures macro life, massive schools of mackerel and friendly turtles.
 Whitetip reef sharks, spinner and bottlenose dolphins are regular visitors, and you may even encounter an elusive whale shark.
 Advanced divers can explore caverns, tunnels and swim-throughs.

 Salalah, in southern Oman is one of the few places in the world where you can dive in kelp and coral reefs at the same sites (and hike to some jaw-dropping waterfalls).
 Dive site access is via boat, or safari-style in an off-road vehicle.
 Read about where to dive in Oman, or learn more about diving in Salalah.

 This world-renowned skiing destination also has lesser-known, but impressive shore diving.
 Lake Geneva and Lake Zurich have excellent visibility, wreck diving opportunities, and breathtaking views (because of the surrounding mountains, not the altitude – in case you’re wondering).

 Near the border with Italy is one of diving’s hidden gems – sunny Verzasca Valley.
 This crystal-clear diving spot is relatively unknown and offers some of the best shore diving in Europe.

 Mountain river diving is something most of us haven’t done before, so we strongly recommend booking a guided dive with a local PADI® dive shop.
 If you’re not sure whether river diving is for you, read about this diver’s experience diving the Verzasca River.